 The work of uniting all mankind into one great family in Celestial marriages required God's people embrace the possibility of plural marriage.
-Only through this accommodation would none be categorically excluded from the fulfillment of the promises made to us before the world began.
+Only through this accommodation would none be categorically excluded from the fulfillment of the promises made to us before our mortal lives.